UPDATE ON SERVICES W/ REGARD TO COVID-19

 Please continue reading the post below for the most up-to-date information on available services for survivors in Coos County.
 Stay safe!

-Effectice immediately The SAFE Project will be reducing our Outreach Office hours to 9am – 1pm, Monday through Friday and all in-person services will be by appointment only.
+The SAFE Project’s Outreach Office has resumed normal business hours of 8:00am – 4:00pm, Monday through Friday and all in-person services can now be provided by appointment or via walk-in.

-In-person direct services available during this time are emergency shelter screenings, assistance with filling out protective orders, and our 24-Hour Crisis Response Team.
-Please call our 24-Hour Crisis Hotline at 541-756-7000 to make an appointment to see an advocate.
+In-person direct services available during this time are emergency shelter screenings, assistance with filling out protective orders, safety planning, financial aid applications, housing search assistance, court advocacy, information and referrals, advocacy and support, as well as our 24-Hour Crisis Response Team.
+Please call or text the word SAFE to our 24-Hour Crisis Hotline at 541-756-7000 and a confidential advocate will assist you.

-Our emergency shelters are still open and available to survivors in our community who are fleeing immediate danger situations.
+Our emergency shelters have and will remain open and available to survivors in our community who are fleeing immediate danger situations.
 Our shelters are being cleaned and maintained regularly by agency employees.
+Masks are available to those who need them, and they will also be provided to anyone with cold or flu-like symptoms while residing in our emergency shelter homes.

-Our 24-Hour Crisis Hotline will remain operational.
-At no time will our agency cease services to survivors fleeing immediate danger or needing the support of an Advocate.
-If you are in an unsafe situation and concerned about being quarantined please call our 24-Hour Crisis Hotline at 541-756-7000 and an Advocate will assist you.
+Our 24-Hour Crisis Hotline and Crisis Response Team remain operational.
+If you are in an unsafe situation and concerned about being quarantined or need assistance related to domestic violence or sexual assault, please call or text the word SAFE to our 24-Hour Crisis Hotline at 541-756-7000 and a confidential advocate will assist you.

-Through advocacy counseling, support groups, shelter and community training initiatives, The SAFE Project provides support, education and healing to hundreds of people each year in Coos County, Oregon.
+Through advocacy, outreach, support groups, emergency shelter and community training initiatives, The SAFE Project provides support, education and healing to hundreds of survivors each year in Coos County, Oregon.

 Notice of Nondiscrimination Rights and Protections to Beneficiaries